Killing a Vortex: Algorithmic consequences

 \begin{definition}[Pfaffian Orientation] Let $G$ be a graph with a perfect matching $M.$ An orientation $\vec{G}$ is called a \emph{Pfaffian orientation} if every $M$-conformal cycle of $G$ is oddly oriented by $\vec{G}.$ If $G$ has a Pfaffian orientation, $G$ is called \emph{Pfaffian}. \end{definition}

 As a first application of this idea, Kasteleyn showed that every planar graph is Pfaffian \cite{Kasteleyn61thest}.
 He generalized this idea and stated that the generating function of a graph $G$ of orientable genus $g$ could be expressed as a linear combination of $4^g$ Pfaffians of different orientations of $G.$ This was later turned into a theorem by Galluccio and Loebl \cite{GalluccioL99onthe} and adapted as a time $\mathcal{O}_{k}(|G|^{\mathcal{O}(1)})$ algorithm for edge-weighted graphs whose weights are bounded in size by some polynomial in the size of the graph by Galluccio, Loebl, and Vondr\'ak \cite{galluccio2001optimization}.
-An extension of this idea to graphs of bounded Euler genus was found by \cite{Tesler00match}.
-He uses $2^g$ many orientations, where $g$ now is the Euler genus of $G$.
-Both approaches were unified into a framework that uses planarizing gadgets instead of orientations by Curticapean und Xia in \cite{CurticapeanX15param}.
+An extension of this idea to graphs of bounded Euler-genus was found by \cite{Tesler00match}.
+He uses $2^g$ many orientations, where $g$ now is the Euler-genus of $G.$ Both approaches were unified into a framework that uses planarizing gadgets instead of orientations by Curticapean and Xia in \cite{CurticapeanX15param}.

 These algorithms are the centerpiece of our own algorithm as they allow us to find the generating functions for the torsos of unbounded size in our decomposition.
 We slightly adapt the formulation of the results of Galluccio, Loebl, Vondr\'ak, and Tesler to match our more general setting of labelled graphs.
 Since the edge weights only come into play in the computation of the $2^g$ Pfaffians and their linear combination, the more general version of their result still holds.